dmbarbour/wikilon/docs/AwelonLang.md

 Arity annotations are also useful for modeling codata.
 For example, `[[A](a2)F]` has the observable behavior and type of `[[A]F]`, but the former defers computation until the result is required.

-### Garbage Collection
+## Garbage Collection

 Awelon has explicit copy and drop, so garbage collection is not a strong requirement.
-However, copy is not uncommon, so we'll probably want to avoid deep-copies.
-Thus, evaluation will likely involve reference counting or tracing garbage collection.
+Theoretically, we could deep-copy and deep-drop data.
+However, copy is a common operation, so for performance it might be wiser to shallow-copy, leveraging either reference counting or tracing garbage collection.
+Reference counting GC should work very well because it's impossible in Awelon to construct a cyclic data dependency.

 ## Memoization